grantseltzer/blog/content/blog/bpf-concurrency.md

 column = "left"
 +++

 There are times when developing your BPF projects when you need to ensure safe access to shared memory.
 You may have a counter that you're updating from various different BPF programs and reading in userspace.
 You may also be updating map values from both userspace and from BPF.
-In this post i'll demonstrate a couple different techniques for handing this scenarios safely.
+In this post i'll demonstrate a couple different techniques for handing these scenarios safely.

 ## Per-cpu maps